High School Instructor Checklist

 END OF COURSE

-- Have an administrator or the dual credit coordinator from your school complete the IDEA survey with the students in your course and send the completed surveys back to MSSU.
+- Have an administrator or the dual credit coordinator from your school complete the end of the course surveys with the students in your course and send the completed surveys back to MSSU.

 - Submit final grades through LioNet at the end of the course.
 If the MSSU deadline cannot be met, an excel grade sheet will be emailed to you.
 Complete and return the end of course grade sheet within 48 hours of the final exam.